-This section – Cities: Plans and Policies – looks at public policies created by cities and published through a formal process.
+This section – Cities: Plans and Policies – looks at public plans and policies created by cities and published through a formal process.
 These plans and policies provide a basis for coordination between a city and other entities so that all stakeholders involved in transportation decision making have a common understanding of the goals of the city for bicycling and walking.

 This section looks at three principle sources of public policy for bicycling and walking at the city level: